 4 – Boho Chic

 Abstract dots and botanicals in a modern, neutral palette is a match made in heaven.
 The Skye Butterfly Blouse is made in a satin-feel woven fabric with a V-neck, oversized and rounded elasticized silky sleeves, a gathered babydoll waist and rounded bottom hem that lends to the perfect drape.
-This top is from The Spring Edit Collection and featured in Alembika’s curated Polka Dot Collection
+This top is in Alembika’s curated Polka Dot Collection.

 5 – Tiny Bubbles & Caviar